|

 unreleased ColecoVision games on the market.

-Many games was hastily completed, and the last hit the market in 1985, but
+Many games was hastily completed, and the last hit the market in 1986, but

 the screen says 1984.

-so they can be played on ColecoVision to day.
+so they can be played on ColecoVision today.

 die slow.

-which are left in the world.
+which many of them have left the world.

 This is one of the